djeada/Linux-Notes/notes/nfs.md

 mount | grep nfs
 ```

-## Additional Considerations
+### Additional Considerations

-- **Cross-Platform Sharing**: NFS can be utilized to share directories between a variety of operating systems, including Windows, Linux, and macOS.
+- NFS can be utilized to share directories between a variety of operating systems, including Windows, Linux, and macOS.
-- **Security**: Be cautious with NFS configurations; always consider security.
+- Be cautious with NFS configurations; always consider security.
 Restrict access based on IP addresses, users, or other criteria.
-- **Managing Shared Folders on Server**:
+- Managing Shared Folders on Server:

 I. To view currently shared folders with their respective options, use: